 The authorized but unissued shares of our common stock are available for future issuance without shareholder approval.
 We may use these additional shares for a variety of corporate purposes, including future public offerings to raise additional capital, corporate acquisitions and as incentive compensation.
 The existence of authorized but unissued shares of our common stock could render more difficult or discourage an attempt to obtain control of us by means of a proxy contest, tender offer, merger or otherwise.

 Transfer Agent

-Our U.K. registrar for our common stock is Capita Registrars Limited and the U.S. transfer agent for our common stock will be Computershare Trust Company, N.A.
+The U.S. transfer agent for our common stock is Computershare Trust Company, N.A.

 ITEM 12.
 INDEMNIFICATION OF DIRECTORS AND OFFICERS